-Thai Union has in place a stringent Business Ethics and Labor Code of Conduct that aims to promote greater levels of accountability and transparency throughout our supply chains, as well as lift the entire group to performance at international standards.
+Thai Union has in place a stringent Business Ethics and Labor Code of Conduct that aims to promote greater levels of accountability and transparency throughout our supply chains, as well as lift the entire group to perform at international standards.
 The Code of Conduct governs the way issues are managed at Thai Union and within our supply chains.

 The Business Ethics and Labor Code of Conduct is universally applied to our employees, subsidiaries and suppliers for all our products – including those from fishery; aquaculture; and general procurement sources, i.e. livestock, packaging, food ingredients and additives, and logistics providers.
 It is available in 19 languages at Thai Union’s website.

 Through a three-step ‘social compliance program,’ Thai Union works with suppliers to: